ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 You can't just open up a Parquet file in a text editor or spreadsheet software like you can a CSV.
 My friend Oliver released a [web-based demo](https://wipfli.github.io/foursquare-os-places-pmtiles/) a few weeks ago which lets you inspect the data on a map at the point level.
-But to do more than spot checking, you'll need a database that can work with Parquet.
+But to do more than spot checking, you'll probably want a database that can work with Parquet.
 And that's where DuckDB comes in.

 ## Why you should care